How to Reduce Document Control Mistakes with Document Control Software

 The last of the document control mistakes is audit findings.
 The most common Quality Audit finding is “lack of adequate document control”.

 - Backed up appropriately;

 - Kept in legible condition.

 Just about any quality audit will turn up a document control finding.
 Using electronic document control software virtually eliminates such findings.
 Document control software like OnPolicy automatically prompts your users to review, approve, release, and even read documents.
 Documents remain legible, they’re continually backed up, they’re access-controlled, and you’re in compliance with effective policies and procedures.

 We need to make sure the right document information is available to people when they need it, but sometimes we put information in too many places — where it is not really necessary and not really used.
 We just do it because it seems like a good idea at the time, or it makes things look official, or because we are just over-doing it.

 When document information is dynamic, you need to consolidate it as much as possible, because if the information is unnecessarily duplicated in a number of places, then every time it changes you have to locate everywhere the document information exists and update it.
+Think of the cost to manage policies and procedures documents , and with duplicate information, your costs duplicate.
 This leads to oversights and errors, which then leads to outdated or incorrect information floating around.